openshift/installer/docs/user/openstack/install_upi.md

 Similar to bootstrap, we need to make sure the hostname is set to the expected value (it must match the name of the Nova server exactly).

-Since that value will be different for every master node, we will need to create multiple Ignition files: one for every node.
+Since that value will be different for each master node, we need to create one Ignition file per master node.

 We will deploy three Control plane (master) nodes.
-Their Ignition configs can be create like so:
+Their Ignition configs can be created like so:

 ```sh
 $ for index in $(seq 0 2); do